 See also: Liquid and Cream Mascara

-Although not a strong suit for the company, Coty did try to strengthen its skin-care range during the decade.
-The American company did not get involved in any of the biological crazes of that ran there through the 1950s – such as placental extracts and royal jelly – and only introduced two additives that had been around since the 1930s; vitamins and hormones.
+Although not a strong suit for the company, Coty attempted to strengthen its skin-care range during the decade.
+The American company did not get involved in any of the biological crazes that ran there through the 1950s – such as placental extracts and royal jelly – and only introduced two additives that had been around since the 1930s; vitamins and hormones.

 In 1952, Coty U.S. released Vitamin A-D Complex Cream containing vitamins A and D, adding a Vitamin A-D Lotion in 1956 along with Vitamin Moisture Balancer.

 Vitamin A-D Complex Cream: “Skin specialists call Vitamin A the ‘skin vitamin’ because its presence, as in milk, cream and butter, is helpful in all sorts of skin conditions.
 Now Coty has found a way to blend the ‘skin vitamin’ and other active moisture-giving elements, into a new beauty cream that leaves the skin looking smoother … feeling firmer, fresher, younger.”

 Vitamin Moisture Balancer: “penetrates deeply, provides perfect moisture balance in both and lower skin layers, so essential to skin health and beauty.
 Because of its special qualities, Moisture Balancer can be worn under your make-up without affecting it in any way: no ‘dulling,’ no patchiness.
 All day, every day, Moisture Balancer will work or you … softening and refining skin texture, restoring suppleness, minimising sagging … making your skin look firmer, smoother, more youthful.”

 Vitamin Moisture Balancer came in two formulas, one for oily skins, the other for normal and dry skins.
 The cream was said to maintain the moisture balance of the skin while vitamins A, D and E and a lanolin derivative nourished and promoted the skin growth.